There’s not enough space to reach net zero

 So, how are we doing?
 To put this in perspective, there are only 20 large-scale commercial CCS plants worldwide today, which capture around 40 million tonnes of CO2 a year.
 A lot of this is eventually released back into the atmosphere, as not all of these plants are tied to dedicated storage sites.
 The current pipeline of projects sits at around 150 million tonnes, meaning there is considerable investment needed to get this industry up to scale.

 What about trees?
 Nature-based offsetting schemes – whereby companies invest in forests to absorb CO2 from the atmosphere – are another approach to balancing out CO2.
 However, these don’t have the capacity to meet all the net-zero pledges either, with Greenpeace highlighting that the plans of just two organisations – Eni and International Airlines Group – take up 12% of the total land available for this practice.

 How can the problem be tackled?
-Haszeldine says, to boost CCS investment, firms should be required to “take back” a growing percentage of emissions from their products via CCS.
-This a similar concept to the polluter pays principle which logically states those that produce pollution should bear the costs of cleaning it up.
+Haszeldine says that, to boost CCS investment, firms should be required to “take back” a growing percentage of emissions from their products via CCS.
+This is a similar concept to the polluter pays principle, which logically states that those that produce pollution should bear the costs of cleaning it up.
 While this (mostly) works for localised pollutants, when it comes to greenhouse gas emissions these have historically been allowed to simply enter the atmosphere and are externalised from company balance sheets.

 Firms like Microsoft, which is investing in and taking an interest in all forms of CCS in various projects around the world, should be applauded for thinking outside their immediate sphere of influence and towards how they can draw down CO2 from the atmosphere.

 More broadly this highlights the need for all companies with net-zero plans to implement strategies to support the faster ramp-up of technologies like CCS – to enable them to achieve what they’ve put on paper.